UMM-CSci-3403-Fall-2018/lab-1-log-processing-qwer/README.md

-The first three fields are the date and time of the failed login; the third field is just the hour because we want to group the failed logins by hour, so we'll just strip out the minutes and seconds from the time.
+The first three fields are the date and time of the failed login; the third field is just the hour because we want to group the failed logins by hour, so we'll just drop the minutes and seconds from the time.
 The fourth column is the login name that was used in the failed login attempt.
 The fifth column is the IP address the failed attempt came from.
 These five pieces of information are enough to let us create the desired graphs.